Story by Tim Farmer

-Dozens of species that exist here are found nowhere else on earth
+Dozens of species that exist here are found nowhere else on earth.

 Darwin happened into his trip to the Galapagos quite by chance, the third choice of Captain Robert Fitz Roy, who was seeking someone to accompany him on a mission to chart the east and west coasts of South America and to log a series of navigational points as the ship circled the globe.
 Fitz Roy knew that, as captain, he could not develop friendships with the men under his command; so he sought out a companion, a friend of appropriate social standing, to accompany him on the trip.
 In return, the companion would get to visit exotic and remote locations as the HMS Beagle traveled the world.
-Fitz Roy's first two choices to join him—a naturalist and a botanist, both clergymen—turned him down.
+Fitz Roy's first two choices to join him--a naturalist and a botanist, both clergymen--turned him down.
 It was the second man, John Henslow, who recommended Darwin for the trip.

-formal field of study.
+At the time, Darwin was a 22-year-old student who had bounced from medicine to divinity and eventually to geology before it was considered a formal field of study.
 His apparent lack of direction in life outraged his father, a prominent physician who considered his son a failure.
 When the elder Darwin learned of his son's intention to join the expedition, he was adamantly opposed and refused to allow him to go.
 His uncle persuaded Darwin's father to allow his son to take the trip that would shake up the worlds of science and religion forever.

 The Beagle set sail in 1831, and spent the next three years charting the coasts of South America.
 It wasn't until 1835 that the ship and Darwin reached San Cristbal, the easternmost of the larger Galapagos islands.
 Over the next five weeks the Beagle charted the islands, creating maps so accurate that they were in use for more than a century.
 Darwin spent as much time as possible ashore, not only because he was interested in the geology and wildlife, but also because he was afflicted with terrible seasickness.
 During the five-year voyage, he spent only 18 months aboard ship.